XianchengZ/docker_kubernetes_learning/10_kube_persistent_volume_example/README.md

 In the example, `hostPath` is used.
 This will only work with single node testing environment, such as the minikube we use here.

-Run `kubectl apply -f service.yaml -f deployment.yaml` to run using K8s.
+Run `kubectl apply -f host-pv.yaml -f host-pvc.yaml -f service.yaml -f deployment.yaml` to run using K8s.